-Silicon Valley Clean Energy (SVCE) is offering incentives of $10,000 per charger on top of state incentives for electric vehicle fast chargers.
-The goal of this program is to accelerate electric vehicle (EV) adoption by residents of multi-unit dwelling (MUD) developments in SVCE territory.
+Silicon Valley Clean Energy (SVCE) is offering electric vehicle (EV) fast charger installation incentives of $50,000 per charger and up to $200,000 per site.
+The goal of this program is to accelerate electric vehicle adoption by residents of multifamily developments in SVCE territory.
 Nearly half of residents in our area live in apartments, but many apartment buildings face challenges in installing on-site EV charging.
-SVCE is thus providing additional funding for DC fast chargers that these MUD residents can conveniently access to help them make the switch to an EV.

 MUD Cluster List